isomerpages/ncss-ssi/pages/contact-us.md

   - content:
       - phone: ""
       - email: ""
-      - other: <br><small><em> Be alert to suspicious messages or requests.
+      - other: <br> Be alert to suspicious messages or requests.
 Scammers may pretend to be real organisations and contact people through text messages, messaging apps, email or phone calls.
-For more details, please refer to the <a target="_blank" href="https://www.ncss.gov.sg/about-us/our-media-centre/announcements-and-advisories/scam-advisory">Scam Advisory Notice.</a></em></small>
+For more details, please refer to the <a target="_blank" href="https://www.ncss.gov.sg/about-us/our-media-centre/announcements-and-advisories/scam-advisory">Scam Advisory Notice.</a>
     title: Be Vigilant Against Scams
 feedback: https://form.gov.sg/6212da81a71f3d0013751983
 ---